Evaluation Global Mean Time Series CMIP6

 Summary high

-This time series shows the global mean 10m meridional (V) wind from 1980 to 2014, comparing three high-resolution models against ERA5 reanalysis and the CMIP6 multi-model mean.
+Time series analysis of global mean 10m meridional (V) wind from 1980–2014, comparing three high-resolution models against ERA5 reanalysis and the CMIP6 multi-model mean.

 Key Findings